code-mentoring/code-mentoring.github.io/meetup.markdown

 ---

 Hi, we have a meetup group!

-And you're very welcome to join us at [Dublin](https://www.meetup.com/Dublin-Code-Mentoring/) and [Toronto](https://www.meetup.com/Toronto-Code-Mentoring/).
+And you're very welcome to join us.

 <h2>Upcoming Events</h2>
 <div id="upcoming-events-dublin">